YINI-lang/YINI-spec/README.md

 - A TypeScript-based YINI parser is in development: https://github.com/YINI-lang/yini-parser-typescript
 - YINI parser release on NPM: https://www.npmjs.com/package/yini-parser
-- Feedback welcome 💬 — open a Discussion or an Issue.
+- Feedback welcome 💬 — open an Issue or a Discussion.

 ### 🚀 Future
 The specification still needs more testing — especially regarding string concatenation and deeply nested arrays.
 Further adjustments and refinements may follow in both the spec and grammar.